Here’s an interesting one:

 Say: Now, of what do these means consist?

-SD: Meaning, where do they get the money to buy stuff?
+SD: Meaning, where do people get the money to buy stuff?

 Say: Of other values of other products, likewise the fruits of industry, capital, and land.